pkulchenko/fullmoon/README.md

 When 405 (Bad method) status is returned and the `Allow` header is not set, it is set to the list of methods allowed by the route.
-In the case above it will be set to `GET, POST, HEAD, OPTIONS` values, as those are the methods allowed by this configuration.
+In the case above it is set to `GET, POST, HEAD, OPTIONS` values, as those are the methods allowed by this configuration.
 If the `otherwise` value is a function (rather than a number), then returning a proper result and setting the `Allow` header is the responsibility of this function.

 #### Multiple routes

-Despite all examples showing a single route, it's rarely the case in real applications; when multiple routes are present, they are always evaluated in the order in which they are registered.
-Multiple action handlers can be executed in the course of handling one request and as soon as one handler returns a result that is evaluated as `true`, the route handling process ends.
-Returning `false` or `nil` from an action handlers continues the route processing, which allows implementing some common processing that applies to multiple routes (similar to what can be done using "before" filters in other frameworks):
+Despite all examples showing a single route, it's rarely the case in real applications; when multiple routes are present, they are always *evaluated in the order in which they are registered*.
+Multiple action handlers can be executed in the course of handling one request and as soon as one handler returns a result that is evaluated as a non-`false` value, the route handling process ends.
+Returning `false` or `nil` from an action handlers continues the route processing, which allows implementing some common processing that applies to multiple routes (similar to what is done using "before" filters in other frameworks):

 ```
 local uroute = "/user/:id"